Rei-SwitchBot/faq/en-us/Hub Series.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/12485575698327)

-9. If you are unable to copy or the copied remote does not respond properly, please contact us by logging in to the SwitchBot App → Profile → Feedback.
-We would appreciate it if you could provide us with the following information when you contact us.
+9. If you are unable to copy or the copied remote does not respond properly, we would appreciate it if you could provide us with the following information when you contact us.

 Appliance manufacturer and model number